Sanjog05/java-experiment/nio/README.md

- Test how the following works:
+SocketChannelClient and SocketChannelClient test how the following works:

  - How to read to ByteBuffer from Channel